Lyndoncatan/L-hood/README.md

 ## Key Features of this E-commerce Platform

-This e-commerce platform includes all the essential features you requested:
+This e-commerce platform includes all the essential features :

 1. **User Accounts**